 Central Receiving is located at the Hubbard Building and is used campus wide for all items for which a purchase order has been issued.
 Packages are inspected for visible damage by Material Services staff.
 Departments, that placed the original order, should inspect packages received for possible concealed damage or shortage immediately.
 Report any concealed damage or shortage that you find immediately to the Material Services Unit so a claim may be filed.
 Deliveries to departments occur Monday through Friday.
 Priority and next-day air packages are generally delivered to departments the same business day.
 Items of high value (computers, furniture, etc.) are recorded and bar code tagged by the Inventory Coordinator and then delivered to the appropriate ordering department.

 Clocks are automatically adjusted by a central system in most buildings.
 Battery operated clocks must be adjusted by the owning department.

 Classroom Furniture Repair is provided by the Building Maintenance Unit.
 Broken furniture should be tagged by the department and reported to Facilities & Operations.
 Indicate if the damage presents a safety hazard.
 To request furniture repair please submit a Work Order Form to Facilities & Operations.

 Construction Contracts for renovation and construction projects are administered by an assigned Facilities Project Manager.
-Please submit a Work Order Form to request construction contracts
+Please submit a Project Request Form to request construction contracts

 Courier Service is scheduled to and from the Ann Arbor campus on Monday, Wednesday, Friday and an occasional Tuesday or Thursday.
 Items are delivered from the Flint campus to the mailroom or hand delivered to the appropriate individual in Ann Arbor, if required.
 Items are brought back to the Flint campus and distributed to the appropriate campus department.